ganrad/aks-aspnet-sqldb-rest/extensions/README.md

 - [Ingest Claims records using KEDA](./ingest-claims-keda)

-   In this sub-project, claims records are read from an Azure storage queue and ingested into the backend data store via the Claims Web API.
-The solution details the steps for using [Kubernetes-based Event Driven Autoscaling](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda) to process claims records at event driven scale in Kubernetes.
+   In this sub-project, a *generic* Claims Web API is used to persist Claims data in the backend SQL Server database in a guaranteed manner.
+The generic Web API uses Azure **Service Bus Queues** to *reliably* ingest claims data into the backend data store.
+Azure **Function Apps** are used to expose the generic Claims Web API and for persisting the Claims data in the data store via the Claims Web API (implemented in the parent project).
+The solution details the steps for running Azure Function Apps on AKS and using [Kubernetes-based Event Driven Autoscaling](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda) to process messages (claims records) at event driven scale in Kubernetes.